 - Parked in a disabled stall or access area

 - Send a request to firstname.lastname@example.org within 14 calendar days from the date the citation was issued.

-- In the request include the citation number being requested for diversion.
+- In the body include the citation number being requested for diversion.

 - The link to enroll in the class will be sent via email to enroll in the class.

 - Once the link is received and the class opened all modules will need to be completed and marked as reviewed prior to the next module opening up.